The role of technology

 learners to study via a virtual classroom and duplicates the capabilities found

 gives e-learning (short for electronic learning) much of its appeal, as

-learners can engage with each other when it is most convenient.
+learners can engage with each other when it is most convenient for them.
 A knowledge

 thread (or trail) of their postings is left, which is useful for auditing

 example of asynchronous learning.
 One learner can post a question, and hours